MCL Tear Richmond Heights, MO

 Diagnosing an MCL Tear in Richmond Heights, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
-At Axes Physical Therapy, we offer free injury screenings in Richmond Heights, MO.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
+At Axes Physical Therapy, we provide complimentary injury screenings in Richmond Heights, MO.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Richmond Heights, MO for MCL Tears